Counting independent sets in amenable groups: Introduction

-Finally, as an application in symbolic dynamics, we show how to use these results to establish representation formulas and efficient approximation algorithms for the topological entropy of nearest-neighbor subshifts of finite type with enough safe symbols and the pressure of single-site potentials with a vacuum state, which includes systems such as the \emph{Widom-Rowlinson model}, some other weighted graph homomorphisms from $\Gamma$ to any finite graph, among others.
-These results can also be regarded as an extension of the works by Marcus and Pavlov in $\Z^d$ (see \cite{1-marcus,2-marcus,3-marcus}), who developed additive approximation algorithms for the entropy and free energy (or pressure) of general $\Z^d$-subshifts of finite type, with special emphasis in the $d=2$ case.
-We believe that these implications are relevant, especially in the light of results like the one from Hochman and Meyerovitch \cite{1-hochman}, who proved that the set of topological entropies that a nearest-neighbor $\Z^2$-subshift of finite type can achieve coincides with the set of \emph{non-negative right-recursively enumerable real numbers}, which includes numbers that are poorly computable or even not computable.
+Finally, as an application in symbolic dynamics, we show how to use these results to establish representation formulas and efficient approximation algorithms for the topological entropy of nearest-neighbor subshifts of finite type with enough safe symbols.
+Also, we consider the pressure of single-site potentials with a vacuum state, which includes systems such as the \emph{Widom-Rowlinson model} and some other weighted graph homomorphisms from $\Gamma$ to any finite graph, among others.
+These results can also be regarded as an extension of the works by Marcus and Pavlov in $\mathbb{Z}^d$ (see \cite{1-marcus,2-marcus,3-marcus}), who developed additive approximation algorithms for the entropy and free energy (or pressure) of general $\mathbb{Z}^d$-subshifts of finite type, with special emphasis in the case $d=2$.
+We believe that these implications are relevant, especially in the light of results like the one from Hochman and Meyerovitch.
+In \cite{1-hochman}, Hochman and Meyerovitch proved that the set of topological entropies that a nearest-neighbor $\mathbb{Z}^2$-subshift of finite type can achieve coincides with the set of \emph{non-negative right-recursively enumerable real numbers}.
+This class of numbers includes numbers that are poorly computable or even not computable.
 In addition, we discuss the case of the monomer-dimer model and counting independent sets of line graphs, which is a special case that does not exhibit a phase transition.
 As a byproduct of our results, we also give sufficient conditions for the existence of a unique measure of maximal entropy for subshifts on arbitrary amenable groups.